 - (1) marks the header start.
 Mind the structure of the tag, i.e. slash, asterisk, space, and double asterisk ('/ ').
 Each of the following lines is a key:value pair and such a pair must be a single line of text.
 The colon (:) is a field separator and is restricted in lines of the header. - (2) is a constant (i.e. "Package"), required, and not null value for the key type. - (3) is the package name.
 It is required, not null, up to 24 characters long, and shares naming restrictions like those for a SAS dataset name. - (4) is the short title of a package (i.e. one phrase).
-It is required and not null. - (5) is the package version, it is required, not null, and a positive number (i.e. > 0).
-The preferred form is: an integer value for a stable version, a decimal value for a non-stable one.
-Since the '%loadPackage()' macro contains a dedicated macrovariable 'requiredVersion' to tests if the provided version of a package is greater or equal then the required version - a very important, in line with the "SAS way", assumption must be highlighted!
-The assumption is: packages are assumed to be backward compatible.

-- (6) and (7) are comma separated lists of package author(s) and maintainer(s).
-Elements of lists are of the form: "Firstname Lastname (email@address.com)". - (8) is the license under which the package is distributed.
-It is required, not null, possible values are: MIT, GPL2, BSD, PROPRIETARY, etc. The license text itself should be inserted into the license.sas file (see further steps). - (9) is the information about SAS sessions encoding the package files were created in.
+It is required and not null. - (5) is the package version, it is required and not null. (the preferred form is: an integer value for a stable version, a decimal value for a non-stable one) - (6) and (7) are comma separated lists of package author(s) and maintainer(s).
+Elements of lists are of the form: "Firstname Lastname ('email@address.com')". - (8) is the license under which the package is distributed.
+It is required, not null, possible values are: MIT, GPL2, BSD, PROPRIETARY, etc. The license text itself should be inserted into the 'license.sas' file (see further steps).

+- (9) is the information about SAS sessions encoding the package files were created in.
 It is required and not null.
-Possible values are: UTF8, WLATIN1, LATIN2, etc. and the values should satisfy requirements for the encoding= option of the filename statement. - (10) is the last required part.
+Possible values are: UTF8, WLATIN1, LATIN2, etc. and the values should satisfy requirements for the 'encoding=' option of the 'filename' statement. - (10) is the last required part.
 It is the package description.
 It is a free text bounded between the "DESCRIPTION START:" and the "DESCRIPTION END:" tags.
 It could be multi-line.
 It should elaborate about the package and its components (e.g. macros, functions, datasets, etc.) - (11) is a quoted and comma separated list of licensed SAS products required for the SAS session under which the package will be used.
-Possible values inserted into the list should be the same as these the proc setinit prints in the log, e.g. "Base SAS Software", "SAS/IML", "SAS/ACCESS Interface to Teradata".
+Possible values inserted into the list should be the same as these the 'proc setinit' prints in the log, e.g. "Base SAS Software", "SAS/IML", "SAS/ACCESS Interface to Teradata".
 The "Required" tag is optional, when it is empty or not provided in the description the testing code is not generated.
 Though, it is recommended to add this one. - (12) is a quoted and comma separated list of names and versions (in parentheses) of other SAS packages required for the package to work.
-Possible values inserted into the list should be formatted like e.g. "SQLinDS (0.1)".
+Possible values inserted into the list should be formatted like e.g. "SQLInDS (0.1)".
 The "ReqPackages" tag is optional, when it is empty or not provided in the description the testing code is not generated.

-Based on the header information, the following internal macrovariables are generated: packageName, packageVersion, packageTitle, packageAuthor, packageMaintainer, packageEncoding, packageLicense.
+Based on the header information, the following internal macrovariables are generated: 'packageName', 'packageVersion', 'packageTitle', 'packageAuthor', 'packageMaintainer', 'packageEncoding', 'packageLicense'.

 - Inside the package folder create subfolders for the code files.
-A subfolder name has to be structured as follows:

-- a) it contains only lower case letters, digits, and underscore ("") - b) it is composed of two parts separated by an underscore (""), i.e. - the first part is a series of digits (with leading zeros, e.g. 001, 002, . . . , 123, 124, . . .); its purpose is to keep execution sequence (e.g. in case the code must be ordered to run properly); - the second part, called folder type, indicates subfolder content.
+A subfolder name has to be structured as follows: - a) it contains only lower case letters, digits, and underscore ("\") - b) it is composed of two parts separated by and underscore ("\"), i.e. - the first part is a series of digits (with leading zeros, e.g. 001, 002, . . . , 123, 124, . . . ); its purpose is to keep execution sequence (e.g. in case the code must be ordered to run properly); - the second part, called folder type, indicates subfolder content.
 The type has to be one of the following:

-- libname (for libraries assignments),
+libname (for libraries assignments),

 macro (for macros),

-function (for proc fcmp functions),
+function (for 'proc fcmp' functions),

 format (for formats and informats),

 data (for the code generating datasets),

-lazydata (for the code generating datasets which will be loaded on demand, so called "lazy loading datasets"),

 exec (for so called "free code") or

 clean (for the code cleaning up the session after execs).